 The Great Egret walks with its neck extended and its wings held close to its body.
 In flight, it is graceful and buoyant, with its neck tucked back against its shoulders and its legs trailing behind.
 Great Egrets form monogamous pairs each breeding season, though it’s not known whether the pair bond lasts through multiple years.
 Early in the breeding season adults grow long plumes on their backs, which they raise in courtship displays.
 Males perform most of the displays, which can involve preening the wings, ducking the head, holding and shaking twigs in the bill, and stretching the neck.
 Nestlings compete fiercely with each other, and dominant chicks sometimes end up stabbing the youngest siblings to death.
 The chicks also threaten and attack intruders.

+Great Egret populations increased acorss most of their range from 1966 to 2010 according to the North American Breeding Bird Survey, though there appears to have been a decline in Canadian populations.
 More than 95 percent of the Great Egrets in North America were killed for their plumes in the late nineteenth and early twentieth centuries.
 Plume-hunting was banned, for the most part, around 1910, and Great Egret populations quickly began to recover.
 Since the 1930s, the egrets have had to contend with major habitat loss and degradation, as well as threats like contaminated runoff from farm fields or sewage treatment.
 However, their populations appear stable.
 Compared to other egrets and herons, Great Egrets seem to be unfazed by habitat loss on a localized scale, even in extremely altered landscapes like the Everglades.
 Since Great Egrets are large, very mobile birds with flexible habitat preferences, environmental changes may be affecting them at a larger scale that has yet to be studied.

 Resident to medium-distance migrant.
 Most Great Egrets move south for winter, traveling as far as the West Indies or southern Central America.
 They migrate by day in small flocks.
 During mild years, Great Egrets may stay as far north as Massachusetts.
 Individuals from the southern U.S. may not migrate at all.
 In late summer and fall, Great Egrets range widely over the continent.